Algebraic independence and normality of the values of Mahler's functions: Criterion for algebraic independence.

 \section{Criterion for algebraic independence.}

 In this section we elaborate a criterion for algebraic independence, Theorem~\ref{CplM}, adapted to our situation.
-We deduce it from general Theorem~5.1 in~\cite{J1996}, see Theorem~\ref{critereJadot} below.
+We deduce it from a general result~\cite[Theorem~5.1]{J1996}, see Theorem~\ref{critereJadot} below.

-In what follows, we use the notions of multidegree, height and size in the multiprojectif space.
-These notions are a straightforward generalization of the same notions in the bi-projectif case, we refer the reader to Chapter~5 of~\cite{NP} for the details.
+In what follows, we use the notions of degree and height of a projective variety as well as the distance from a point of a projective space to its subvariety.
+These notions are defined in~\cite[Chapters~5 and~6]{NP}.